gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Token ERC20 GOCO.

-Constructor:
+Constructor :
-- `teamWallet`: founder wallet to receive 7,000,000 GOCO ;
+- `teamWallet` : founder wallet to receive 7,000,000 GOCO ;
-- `tokenSaleWallet`: sale and presale to receive 12,600,000 GOCO ;
+- `tokenSaleWallet` : sale and presale to receive 12,600,000 GOCO ;
-- `rewardPoolWallet`: reward wallet to receive 1,400,000 GOCO ;
+- `rewardPoolWallet` : reward wallet to receive 1,400,000 GOCO ;

 All tokens are minted on deployment for a total of 21,000,000 GOCO which is the **total supply**, `_mint` being internal.